The Ultimate Kintsugi Supplies Guide: Why Building Your Own Authentic Kintsugi Kit is Best

 YES!
 We have prepared this blog to help beginners and learners of traditional kintsugi in search of kintsugi supplies, tools and material.

-To help you get started with genuine traditional kintsugi, here is our recommended list of essential materials for kintsugi repair projects.
+To help you start your journey with integrity, here is our recommended list of essential materials for a professional-grade kintsugi repair.

 Ki Urushi